talkable/talkable-docs/source/samples/ecommerce/custom/syncronous.rst

         coupon_code: 'SAVE20', // REQUIRED - Coupon code used at checkout, multiple coupons allowed as JS array: ['SAVE20', 'FREE-SHIPPING'].
 Pass null if there is no coupon code.
         customer_id: '1234567890', // OPTIONAL - Set to your internal customer ID for tracking
         items: _curebit_order_items,
-        dont_redeem: false,  // OPTIONAL - Tell Curebit that this purchase should not be redeemed
+        dont_redeem: false,  // OPTIONAL - Tell Talkable that this purchase should not be redeemed
         first_name: 'Name',  // OPTIONAL - Customer First Name
         last_name: 'Surname',  // OPTIONAL - Customer Last Name
         // iframe: { // OPTIONAL - display offer inline instead of popup
-        //   // container: "id-example", // Tell Curebit where to insert the iframe (ID attribute).
+        //   // container: "id-example", // Tell Talkable where to insert the iframe (ID attribute).
 See Asynchronous Integration for more details.
         //   width: '100%', // These are standard HTML attributes, feel free to add as many you need
         //   height: '400'
         // },
         // loader: 'background: rgba(0, 0, 0, .85) url("//d2jjzw81hqbuqv.cloudfront.net/assets/api/loader.gif") no-repeat center center;', // OPTIONAL - change CSS of loading overlay or disable it completely by using 'display: none;'
-        responsive: true, // OPTIONAL - fit iframe into viewport (also on resize) and allow Curebit display mobile templates
+        responsive: true, // OPTIONAL - fit iframe into viewport (also on resize) and allow Talkable display mobile templates
-        // device: 'desktop', // OPTIONAL - enforce mobile/tablet/desktop view or skip this to allow Curebit choose corresponding template
+        // device: 'desktop', // OPTIONAL - enforce mobile/tablet/desktop view or skip this to allow Talkable choose corresponding template
         traffic_source: 'Post-checkout',  // OPTIONAL - indicate person traffic source.
 Can be used as segmentation parameter in reporting.
         campaign_tags: ['default'] // OPTIONAL - Campaign tags used to target specific campaign for offer };